chatcharoen/dbsec-workshop/Lab_Guides/AVDF/500/README.md

 - You will see a message that your Policy has been published successfully.
 Click **Firewall Policies** to return to the list of Policies.

 - You can now test the new Policy.
 First, see what happens before you apply it.
-Click the icon labeled **Step 02 – Run Statements Before Applying Policy.sh**.
+Click the icon labeled **Step_02_–_Run_Statements_Before_Applying_Policy.sh**.

   ![](images/avdflab500img017.png)

-- Then open the output file **Statements Executed Before Policy.out**:
+- Then open the output file **Step_02_–_Run_Statements_Before_Applying_Policy.out**:

   ![](images/avdflab500img018.png)

-- Notice that all of your statements executed normally:
+- Notice that all of your statements executed normally and successfully:

   ![](images/avdflab500img019.png)

 - Now assign your Policy to your Secured Target.
 In the Audit Vault Server console, click the **Secured Targets** tab.
-In the Targets page, click the name of the secured target you want – **DBSec**
+In the Targets page, click the name of the secured target you want – **DBSecOracle**

   ![](images/avdflab500img020.png)